carlwiedemann/renderapi/README.md

-# Some proof-of-concept for a Object-Oriented Drupal 9.x RenderAPI
+# Object-Oriented Drupal RenderAPI

-* ./index.php pretends to build and return a sample renderable.
+* ./index.php returns some a sample renderables at various URLs.
 * ./fake-drupal is just a dummy Drupal skeleton to give some conceptual basis.
   In fake-drupal.php, explore un-commenting the lines in: `getAlterCallbacks()`, `getModuleDecoratorClasses()`, and `getThemeDecoratorClass()` to explore how